fkapsahili/datavislab/MusicData/README.md

 *Figure 1: The Process Workflow for Information Visualization*

 The good news:

 - Data Processing for the music data in this repository is already done for you
 - Content is already unified according to classifications for
   - Musical genres & styles: https://music.metason.net/genres.html
   - Music instruments: https://music.metason.net/instruments.html - World regions & countries: https://music.metason.net/regions.html
 - Data Analytics is prepared
-  - Using __Pandas__ for data mangling and simple data graphics
+  - Using __pandas__ for data mangling and simple data graphics
   - For all data sources there are templates available
   - Python code: `analytics/*Analytics.py`
   - See sample data graphics below
 - Data Enhancing is examplified
   - Python code: `analytics/*Enhancing.py`
 - Information Visualization has a few samples
-  - Using __Matplotlib__ for creating convincing info vis
+  - Using __matplotlib__ for creating convincing info vis
   - Python code: `infovis/*.py`
   - See sample info vis below

 ---

 ## Sample Data Graphics used for Data Analytics

 Visual Data Mining is a critical component in exploratory data analysis.
 You quickly create plots in order to better understand your data.
 These data graphics do not have to be perfect.
-We therefore use the plot functionality that Pandas is providing.
+We therefore use the plot functionality that pandas is providing.
 These charts do not look great but are easy to generate due to some automatisms (data mapping, dealing with missing values, ...)

 ### Album Data